ludmilarbt/rest-api/README.md

 3. POST http://localhost/atm/withdrawal - to withdraw with parameter {"amount: 300"}
 4. DEL http://localhost/inventory - to delete all inventory items

+To run these requests locally add port 3000

 **ATM service API routes:**